Starbucks nixes vaccine mandate after Supreme Court ruling

 “We respect the court’s ruling and will comply,” Starbucks Chief Operating Officer John Culver wrote in the memo.

+Some big companies like Target and McDonald's stayed mum on their vaccination plans for frontline workers as the issue moved through the courts.
+Many companies, facing labor shortages, have been loathe to force requirements on workers, who might choose to go elsewhere.

+A November survey of more than 500 U.S. companies by the consulting firm Willis Towers Watson showed that very few employers with vaccination requirements — 3% — had seen a spike in resignations.
+But nearly one-third of those planning mandates said they were very concerned that the mandates could cause employees to leave.
+On the other hand, nearly half of employers surveyed believe that vaccine mandates could help recruit and retain employees.

 On Jan.
 3, Starbucks said it would require all employees to be vaccinated by Feb.
-9 or face a weekly COVID test requirement.
+9 or face a weekly COVID test requirement, citing the Biden administration's rules.
 At the time, Culver said it was the responsibility of Starbucks' leadership “to do whatever we can to help keep you safe and create the safest work environment possible.”

 Starbucks required workers to reveal their vaccination status by Jan.
 10. The company said Wednesday that 90% have reported and the “vast majority” are fully vaccinated.
 Starbucks wouldn’t say what percent of workers are not fully vaccinated.